zerobs-projects/emox/README.md

 # EMOX/GNA - external monitoring - sensor to be used with zeroBS ddos-stresstest-platform

-- v5 or later
+- Platform v5 or later

 - a simple node to be installed into a clients network
 - GNA -> the node to collect the stats locally
 - EMOX -> gna-display (external monitoring exchange)

-Desc: Emox/gna is a toolset to collect and display trafficdata inside a datacenter, especially for ddos-stresstests.
+Desc: Emox/gna is a toolset to collect and display trafficdata inside a datacenter, especially for ddos-stresstests (volumetric and layer 7)

-it consits of a local sensor that can be shoot at with tcp/udp - traffic (gna) and a monitoring-endpoint tha can collect and display data from multiple gna-endpoints, allowing for a fine-granular display of reachability and the performance of your anti-ddos-solution
+it consists of a local sensor that can be shoot at with tcp/udp - traffic (gna) or layer-7-/webtraffic and a monitoring-endpoint tha can collect and display data from multiple gna-endpoints, allowing for a fine-granular display of reachability, performance and filterquality of your anti-ddos-solution for both volumetric attacks and layer-7/web-attacks

+this sensor works with ipv4 and ipv6 - traffic, single IPs or whole networks